zipvilization/Zipvilization/trinomial/horizon.md

 **"Which direction remains faithful to Zipvilization?"**

-The Horizon exists to answer that question.
+The Horizon exists so that, whenever the civilization loses its course, it can always find it again.

+It does not tell us which road to take.

+It reminds us where we should always be looking.

 ---